Personal Protection Order

 About Personal Protection Order (PPO)

 Domestic violence, unreasonable behaviour and any actions that can impose harm to the family are not being tolerated under the Singapore Family Law.
-Through the Women’s Charter, A Personal Protection Order (PPO) was established to allow a family member who has been subjected to abuse or other forms of domestic violence to file a legal case.
+Through the Women’s Charter, Personal Protection Order in Singapore was established to allow a family member who has been subjected to abuse or other forms of domestic violence to file a legal case.
 Based on the Women’s Charter, a Personal Protection Order can be filed when family violence is present.
 Many men and women are given Personal Protection Orders each year and you should be aware that victims are given protection by Singaporean law.
 If family violence was perpetrated or is likely to be committed against a family member, and a Personal Protection Order is required to ensure the family member’s safety, the court will issue one.

 Here are some of the inclusions to family violence: